What you see

 - POST completes, then black screen, no cursor.

-- Manufacturer logo, then “Automatic Repair” loop.
+- Manufacturer logo, then Automatic Repair loop.

-- Error on-screen: INACCESSIBLEBOOTDEVICE.
+- Error on-screen: INACCESSIBLE_BOOT_DEVICE.

 Where it happens

-- Firmware (UEFI/BIOS) hands control to the bootloader.
+- Firmware hands off to the bootloader.

-- Windows kernel and drivers load.
+- The kernel and drivers load.

 - Official Windows installation USB for Startup Repair and Command Prompt.